amritrai5757/onlinestore/README.md

 function is backend and src is frontend

 In ecommerce site we have used google cloud fucntions for making api endpoint.

 Used Context api(hook) is used to avoid prop drilling(passing data from one part to another by going through several other parts that dont require that data

-Used usestate & usereducer inside functional component for managing and updating state like items added in cart.
+Used usestate & usereducer inside functional component for managing and updating state like items added/removed from cart rather than using class component.

-Used useeffect for managing side effects like
+Used useeffect for managing side effects like, if item added/removed from cart request a new key for the total amount for payment from stripe.

 Used React Router for making single page web app(doesnt require reloading for going to different page).
 Used 'links' for linking different buttons to redirect to desired page.